 The hamstrings are on the back of our upper thigh!
 The hamstrings include three large muscles running along the back of your thighs.
 These muscles include the: bicep femoris, semimembranosus and semitendinosus.
 All three of these muscles work together to keep your hamstrings moving!
 The hamstrings work in a pair with the quadriceps.
 The main function of your hamstrings is to bend your knees.
 They can also help with rotation of your lower leg.
 These different movements fine-tune the position of your lower legs as you walk!
 Weak hamstrings can leave your quads solely responsible for stabilizing your knees and hips which results in imbalances that can leave you vulnerable to various injuries!
 However, another BIG thing with your hamstrings is stretching them.
 While it is super important to strengthen your hamstrings, it’s just as important to stretch them post workout!
 Stretching them can prevent them from shortening and losing their elasticity.
 What’s a good hamstring stretch?
 The happy baby stretch we take at the end of glutes and also a good ole forward fold.
 Now, what exercises work the hamstrings?
 Any deadlift exercise, any type of hamstring curl, and hip thrusts (or large range movements in glute bridges) are some examples!
 The hamstrings play an important role in walking, running and even jumping!

 As you can see, there are SO many muscles in our legs we work daily by just walking that we don’t even realize.
 Now, this post didn’t even begin to cover all of the muscles in your legs- it just covered the main ones we work in a workout!
 These are some of the leg muscles we really focus in on during our class sessions.
 Sometimes it really helps your brain to think about the muscles and make up of your legs as you’re working them, so you are able to get the full effort out of your workout!
 There are so many different muscles on our legs and so many great places to learn about them.
 If this post really left, you are wanting more I encourage you to go out there and do your research!
-Learn more about what you’re working as you work out each day.
+Learn more about what you’re working as you work out each day at True 40!
 There are so many places out there to gain more knowledge on areas you’re interested in!!